Five things to know about the Seahawks’ Week 10 opponent, the San Francisco 49ers

 5. Jimmy Garoppolo is coming off the best game of his career

-Garoppolo went 28-for-37 for 317 yards with a career-high four touchdowns and a career-high passer rating of 136.9 against Arizona.
-He was even better on third and fourth downs, going 13-for-15 for 160 yards with all four of his TD passes.
+Garoppolo went 28 for 37 for 317 yards with a career-high four touchdowns and a career-high passer rating of 136.9 against Arizona.
+He was even better on third and fourth downs, going 13 for 15 for 160 yards with all four of his TD passes.

 Overall this season, Garoppolo is completing 70.8% of his passes for 1,806 yards, 13 TDs, 7 INTs and a rating of 100.6.

 Garoppolo has established a quick connection with new receiver Emmanuel Sanders (11 receptions, 137 yards, two TDs in two games), acquired in a trade with Denver on Oct.
-22. Former Husky receiver Dante Pettis has 11 catches for 109 yarsd and two TDs.
+22. Former Husky receiver Dante Pettis has 11 catches for 109 yards and two TDs.

 San Francisco’s offense is also getting healthier this week.
-Tight end George Kittle (the team’s leading receiver), fullback Kyle Juszczyk and starting tackles Joe Staley and Mike McGlinchey could all back for Monday night.
+Tight end George Kittle (the team’s leading receiver), fullback Kyle Juszczyk and starting tackles Joe Staley and Mike McGlinchey could all be back for Monday night.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.